Features we are currently working on, and plan to release soon

 - Visual improvements to hotbar

-Releasing a test server that will have in-development versions of the game; available to all Founders.
+Releasing a test server that will have in-development versions of the game; available to all Founders and Early Access players.

 - Additional tutorial steps after learning Shipbuilding